jnozzi/cocoadev.com/markdown/ReplaceOccurrencesOfString.md

-I'm a new cocoa programmer and am creating a General/WebView to handle some of my interface elements.
+I'm a new cocoa programmer and am creating a WebView to handle some of my interface elements.
 I dug around in some bundles and have noticed that people are loading predefined chunks of html saved in files in the application bundle.
 These files take the form of standard html with tokens such as @pageTitle defined within them.
 At runtime these tokens have been replaced with values from other parts of the program.

 What's the best way to do this replacement?.

 ----

-Try General/NSMutableString's replaceOccurrencesOfString:withString:options:range: method.
+Try NSMutableString's replaceOccurrencesOfString:withString:options:range: method.

-General/NSString * foo = @"foo";
+NSString * foo = @"foo";
-General/NSString * formattedFoo = @"<a href=\"http://www.foo.com\">Foo!</a>";
+NSString * formattedFoo = @"<a href=\"http://www.foo.com\">Foo!</a>";
-General/NSMutableString * templateHTML = General/[[NSMutableString alloc] initWithContentsOfFile:@"template.html"];
+NSMutableString * templateHTML = [[NSMutableString alloc] initWithContentsOfFile:@"template.html"];

 [templateHTML replaceOccurrencesOfString:foo withString:formattedFoo
-                            options:General/NSCaseInsensitiveSearch
+                            options:NSCaseInsensitiveSearch
-                            range:General/NSMakeRange(0, [templateHTML length])];
+                            range:NSMakeRange(0, [templateHTML length])];
 [templateHTML writeToFile:@"finished.html"];
 [templateHTML release];

 ----

-I'm reading a text file into an General/NSString.
+I'm reading a text file into an NSString.
 To replace all of the newlines in the resulting string with spaces (assuming the original instance     string is already autoreleased):

-General/NSMutableString *mString = [string mutableCopy];
+NSMutableString *mString = [string mutableCopy];
-[mString replaceOccurrencesOfString:@"\n" withString:@" " options:General/NSCaseInsensitiveSearch range:(General/NSRange){0,[mString length]}];
+[mString replaceOccurrencesOfString:@"\n" withString:@" " options:NSCaseInsensitiveSearch range:(NSRange){0,[mString length]}];
-string = [ General/NSString stringWithString: [ mstring autorelease ]];
+string = [ NSString stringWithString: [ mstring autorelease ]];

 ----